thatsailorman/cryptoportfolio/README.md

 ## Crypto Portfolio CMS
 An open-source Crypto Portfolio php script.
 Calculate your investment profits in percentage and EUR or USD.
 All your quick stats on one page.
+All made possible thanks to the CryptoCompare API!

 ![Preview](http://cointools.nl/cryptoportfolio-preview.jpg)